 With 3 million software developers, India is currently the second largest developer population in the world and is poised to become no.1 developer population by 2018 with 4 million developers.
 Google aims to help India become a global leader in mobile app development by providing easier and affordable educational program to Indian developers.

-- Google’s Android P developer preview is out for Pixel, Pixel 2 phones
+- Google releases final preview of Android P beta for Pixel, Pixel 2 phones

 - Google sponsors over 1 lakh scholarships programmes for developers